 The PCC CTO has established an ongoing relationship with the COE, nurse navigators, and CHWs, and we continue to collaborate on new initiatives to further enhance clinical trial accessibility and participation.
 Industry sponsors have reviewed and approved the inclusion of Long Island and Brooklyn campuses as additional sites on clinical trials during pre-site sponsor visits, resulting in expanded access for all PCC patients.
 This has led to increased patient enrollment from these areas and broadened the catchment area, fostering greater representation and improving patient recruitment.

-The number of clinical trials offered at our Long Island site has increased by 250 percent, from 22 in 2021 to 77 in 2024.
-Accruals at this location have also grown substantially, rising by 161 percent, from 57 in 2021 to 149 in 2024.
-At our Brooklyn satellite, since September 2023, 90 percent of accruals (n=18) have been from underrepresented minorities, and 80 percent (n=16) reside in Health Professional Shortage Areas (HPSAs), defined as areas with an inadequate number of healthcare providers.
+The number of clinical trials offered at our Long Island site has increased by 250% from 2021 to 2024.
+Accruals at this location have also grown substantially, rising by 161% during that same period.
+At our Brooklyn satellite, since September 2023, 90% of accruals (n=18) have been from underrepresented minorities, and 80% (n=16) reside in Health Professional Shortage Areas (HPSAs), defined as areas with an inadequate number of healthcare providers.